MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md

 **Control-addin page**

-The following code specifies a page that contain the control add-in.
+The following code specifies the page that contains the control add-in.

 ```
 OBJECT Page 50000 SimpleAddIn_page